|

 Michael Creber

-Beginner/Advanced This course is for swing pianists of all levels.
-The morning class will concentrate on the foundation skills: basic jazz harmony, understanding chords, working with lead sheets, building 3-note jazz voicings, and the pianist's role in the band.
+Beginner/Intermediate This course is for swing pianists of all levels.
+The morning class will concentrate on the foundation skills: basic jazz harmony, understanding chords, working with lead sheets, building basic jazz voicings, and the pianist's role in the band.
 This would correspond to the first three chapters of Mark Levine’s The Jazz Piano Book (highly recommended!).
 As always in swing camp we are working on skills to help you have more fun playing in groups with other players!

 |